 Facet joints in your spine have a layer of the protective cartilage that keeps them from rubbing together.
 If the cartilage in cervical facet joints wears down enough, it can lead to cervical osteoarthritis or spondylosis.

-Bone rubbing on bone because the loss of this protective padding causes inflammation and may lead to bone spur growth, which in turn could cause nerve pressure.
+Bone rubbing on bone because of the loss of this protective padding causes inflammation and may lead to bone spur growth, which in turn could cause nerve pressure.

 Spinal stenosis occurs when degeneration leads to a narrowing of the spinal canal.
 This can lead to pressure on the spinal cord, which may cause pain as well as weakness or problems with arm and hand coordination.